derkork/simplegen/README.md

 [![Build Status](https://travis-ci.org/derkork/simplegen.svg?branch=master)](https://travis-ci.org/derkork/simplegen)

-This is an attempt to write a simple yet powerful general-purpose code generator.
+SimpleGen is a simple yet powerful general-purpose code generator.
 It is not specialized to any language, so whatever your target language is (may it be Java, Kotlin, C#, Ruby, JavaScript, HTML, CSS, etc.) - if it is text then this generator should be able to create it.
 SimpleGen has been used successfully in several projects to help create repetitive or boilerplate code (e.g. JPA entity definitions or JavaScript rest clients), test data and even static